|Xianyang International Airport |

 Getting to the City

-A '﹡' shaped highway system has been formed in Xian, where 9 national freeways meet and 6 national highways pass by.
+9 national freeways meet in Xi'an and 6 national highways pass by.
 At present, the city has a total highway of over 2,800 kilometers (about 1,740 miles) and is serviced by seven large long-distance bus stations and several smaller ones, operating buses to many major cities in China and nearby cities or districts / counties under the city’s administration.

 Getting Around the City

-With the operation of subway line 2 on September 16th, 2011, Xian became the first city in western China to have rail transport.
-The north-south line 2 currently runs between Beikezhan (North Railway Station) and Huizhanzhongxin (Conference & Exhibition Center) with major stops at the famous Bell Tower in the city center, Xiaozhai commercial area, etc. The line 1 was opened in September 2013 runs from Houweizhai in the west to Fangzhicheng in the east.
-Linking Yuhuazhai and Baoshuiqu, line 3 was put into service on Nov.
-8, 2016 via scenic spots like Big Wild Goose Pagoda and Qinglong Temple.
-There are several lines under construction, with the phase two of line 1 and line 4 to open in 2018-2019.
-By the year of 2021, 7 subway lines will be built with a traffic mileage of 150 miles (243 kilometers).
+With the operation of metro line 2 on September 16th, 2011, Xi'an became the first city in western China to have rail transport.
+The north-south line 2 currently runs between Beikezhan (North Railway Station) and Huizhanzhongxin (Conference & Exhibition Center) with major stops at the famous Bell Tower in the city center, Xiaozhai commercial area The line 1 runs from Houweizhai in the west to Fangzhicheng in the east.
+Linking Yuhuazhai and Baoshuiqu, line 3 passes scenic spots like Giant Wild Goose Pagoda and Qinglong Temple.
+There are several lines under construction, with line 1 phase two, line 4 and line 13 (Airport Line) to open in 2018-2019.
+By the year of 2021, 7 metro lines will be built with a traffic mileage of 150 miles (243 kilometers).
 At that time, the underground traffic net in the main urban area will be basically formed, greatly improving the traffic situation.

 Currently, there are more than 12,000 taxis running in the city.
 They are mostly green.
 You can easily flag down a taxi along any street, except during the rush hours: 07:30 – 08:30 and 17:30 – 19:00.
 The taxi charges CNY8.5 for the first 3 kilometers (1.9 miles) and CNY2 for each additional kilometer (0.6 mile).
 When the trip is more than 12 kilometers (7.5 miles), the price of each kilometer rises 50% for the empty return.

 Public bicycle rental service brings a great convenience to the locals and travelers to the city.
 The bicycles can be easily rented at dedicated sites in almost all districts in the city, including Beilin, Yanta, Gaoxin, Xincheng and Weiyang.
 The rental service is available from 06:30 to 21:00.
 After 21:00, only returns are accepted and the rental will be denied.
-Apart from touring the city by public bike, you can have a great cycling experience on the City Wall, where bikes can be easily rented at a reasonable price.
+Apart from touring the city by public bike, you can download a sharing bike app to use roadside dockless bikes of Mobike, ofo, CoolQi, and oxo.
+You can also have a great cycling experience on the City Wall, where bikes can be easily rented at a reasonable price.
+Transportation Smart Card